 - You can also start cloud recordings on iOS and Android.

-- You can record the meeting in different recording layouts including active speaker, gallery view, and shared screen.
+- You can record the meeting in multiple different recording layouts including active speaker, gallery view, and shared screen.

 - If you're having issues with cloud recording, see our frequently asked questions about recording.